Andreev non-Hermitian Hamiltonian for open Josephson junctions from Green's functions: Further numerical results

-Concerning the performance of the NH approximation, we observe that the detuning does not disrupt it, instead it has either a neutral or beneficial effect.
-In the weak-coupling regime we choose a coupling $\Gamma_N$ at which the approximation is excellent at $\varepsilon_d =0$ (cf. with Fig.~\ref{fig J_compar}(b)).
-We observe that the current from Eq.~\ref{Jpol_T0} coincides always with the exact one, as we expected, since the quasi-ABS sit always very distant from the gap edges.
-In the strong coupling we set the parameters $\Gamma_N$ and $\phi$ to values at which the approximation is not good at $\varepsilon_d =0$ as the quasi-ABS sit close to the gap edges (cf. with Fig.~\ref{fig J_compar}(e)).
 Surprisingly, even though a finite $\varepsilon_d$ pushes the states toward the edges, the approximation improves.
 To understand this remarkable phenomenon we have to look at the imaginary part of the pole $\lambda$ of the retarded GF, which sets the size of the quasi-ABS Fano resonances.
 Increasing $\varepsilon_d$, $\lambda$ diminishes at a faster rate than that at which the real part of one pole $\epsilon$ approaches one edge.
 Next to it, we checked that we the current density does not bear any sensible modification at the gap edge of the kind shown in the previous paragraph Section~\ref{Fail_Pol_weak_coupling} when increasing the detuning.
 Thus, the Fano resonance gets closer but much sharper and with little overlap with the continuum contribution as the dot goes off-resonance.
-To conclude, this analysis confirms that the intuition about the applicability of the NH approximation is valid also in the off-resonant regime.
+To conclude, this analysis confirms that the intuition about the applicability of the NH approximation is valid also in the non-resonant regime.
 So long as the quasi-ABS do not overlap with continuum states the approximation works.